-Anti-mandate protesters moving on from Remutaka Forrest, DoC says park
+Anti-mandate protesters moving on from Remutaka Forest Park, DoC says

-Most of the anti-vaccine mandate protesters staying at Catchpool Campsite in Remutaka Forrest park are leaving today, some returning home, the Department of Conservation says.
+Most of the anti-vaccine mandate protesters staying at Catchpool Campsite in Remutaka Forest park are leaving today, some returning home, the Department of Conservation says.

 DoC closed the Catchpool campsite, about 34km east of Wellington, to visitors after about 70 anti-vaccine mandate protesters arrived there on Thursday evening.